ghTaranto/scapesClassification/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

+AAAAAAAA

+:toc:

 # scapesClassification

 <!-- badges: start -->

 <!-- badges: end -->

-Classification of seascapes or landscapes using environmental and geographic data stored as `Raster*` objects.
+Classification AAAAA of seascapes or landscapes using environmental and geographic data stored as `Raster*` objects.
 The classification is implemented using a stepwise procedure.
 At each step a portion of the “scape” is classified based on user defined conditions, local spatial